MOVIE REVIEW: Moonrise Kingdom

 Their romance is daring, yet genuine, and its comes through in their performances.
 You could almost say that the film loses a little something when the focus leaves Sam and Suzy and goes to one of the adult characters played by Murray, Willis, McDormand, and Norton.
 Previous Wes Anderson films obsessively followed far-fetched and quirky adult leads that audiences couldn't connect with.
 Because well-known actors were playing odd roles, they were unique performances (take every Bull Murray role he's done with Anderson), but too obscure from our existing expectation and comfort level for those performers.
 By casting two unknowns, that mistake isn't made here.
 With the rawness of Jared and Kara, we see the imperfect Sam and Suzy and not a pair of cute Hollywood faces.

 Moonrise Kingdom takes a great step to put the point-of-view on Sam and Suzy.
 Though still uniquely quirky and still unequivocally Wes Anderson's style, the film succeeds in giving us a pair of characters we can identify with and really root for.
 In our own individual worlds, sitting in our theater seats, we each had a young love from youth that comes to mind while watching Moonrise Kingdom.
 That's the power of this adventure and romance.
-I'll even go so far as to say that this passes Prometheus as the best movie I've seen so far this year.
-Like I said, it has to be seen to be believed.

 LESSON #1: LESSONS IN COURTSHIP-- Us men can learn a few things from Sam's courtship repertiore.
 His old-fashioned use of compliments, flowers, love letters, emotional understanding, taking an interest in his love's interests, and a chivalrous eye for her safety is something many guys don't do anymore.